zakaria-with-glasses/thc3/README.md

 # THC3 🔐

 A simple, educational hashing algorithm implemented in Python—no claims to cryptographic strength.
-As the author puts it: *“IDK anything about hash functions.”* ([github.com](https://github.com/zakaria-with-glasses?utm_source=chatgpt.com))

 ---